-All interested eighth-grade students are encouraged to attend our Step-Up Day at Salpointe Catholic on Friday, November 30, 2018.
-The annual Step-Up Day provides an opportunity for 8th graders to spend a day on the Salpointe campus and experience Lancer life firsthand.
+Our annual Step-Up Day in November provides an opportunity for 8th graders to spend a day on the Salpointe campus and experience Lancer life firsthand.
 Attendees will be treated to a mock schedule, free lunch, Lancer entertainment, and a free Lancer t-shirt.
 Registration for our 2019 Step-Up Day will be available on September 1, 2019.

 All Parents/Guardians must complete the online registration for Step-Up-Day.

 If you would like a personalized tour of the campus, please call Salpointe's Admissions Office at 520-547-4460 or send an email to firstname.lastname@example.org

 All interested students must complete our online application form.
 CLICK HERE and select the “Create an Account” option.
 If you already have a student at Salpointe Catholic or are alumni of Salpointe Catholic, please use the “Already have an Account” option.
 Once you apply, an online checklist will be created for your student.

 First and foremost, the entrance exam is of critical importance.
 The entrance exam score is important because Salpointe’s applicant pool is always a very large, diverse group of students from all over Southern Arizona.
 Additional consideration is given to standardized testing data, 7th and 8th grade transcripts, recommendations, legacy, Catholicity and family interview.
 Find out more at our Policy on Admission of Students page.